PRX/theworld.org/README.md

 Content components are our top level component for a page.
 It is responsible for defining its render output, and a fetcher for the data it intends to render.

 Content components should be written as function components.
 Lifecylce methods can be implemented using [`useEffect` hook](https://reactjs.org/docs/hooks-reference.html#useeffect).
 It is also much easier to use multiple contexts with the [`useContext` hook](https://reactjs.org/docs/hooks-reference.html#usecontext).

-### Content Context

-Data fetched during alias resolution will be passed via the `data` property on the `ContentConext`.
-This allows any submodule components to gain access to the data without coupling via component properties.

 ### Properties and Methods